Susanna Reid: Career

 Reid began her career as a news producer at BBC Radio Bristol in 1994, and become a producer for Radio 5 Live in 1996.
 She later joined BBC News 24, where she spent two years as a reporter.
 When the 23:00 presenter did not arrive one night, Reid became a stand-in presenter for an hour (while three months pregnant with her first child), which turned into a permanent position.

 Reid was one of the main presenters on BBC Breakfast, presenting with Bill Turnbull on Mondays, Tuesdays and Wednesdays and previously presenting with Charlie Stayt on Fridays, Saturdays and Sundays.
 She held that role from 2012, when she replaced lead presenter Sian Williams.
 In 2010, Reid stepped down from presenting Breakfast on Saturdays and Sundays to take a role on a new programme Sunday Morning Live.
-As of the final episode of the first series on 21 November 2010, she resumed her weekend presenting duties on BBC Breakfast within 2 weeks.
+After the final episode of the first series on 21 November 2010, she resumed her weekend presenting duties on BBC Breakfast within two weeks.

 Reid was also previously the regular newsreader during the headlines on The Andrew Marr Show.
 On 16 May 2010, she stood in briefly for Andrew Marr for the Sunday newspaper review, when he arrived late for the programme after interviewing the new Prime Minister David Cameron.
 Reid handed back to Marr following the paper review.
 Reid presented the main show for the first time on 10 March 2013 following Marr's extended absence after suffering a stroke in January 2013.
 On 22 February 2009, Reid presented the BBC's live coverage of the 2009 Oscars from Los Angeles and also presented coverage of the 2010 Oscars on 7 March.